Strabane Upper

 Strabane Upper (named after Strabane) is a barony in County Tyrone, Northern Ireland.
 It is bordered by six other baronies: Tirkeeran and Keenaght to the north; Loughinsholin and Dungannon Upper to the east; Omagh East to the south; and Strabane Lower to the west.

+It was subdivided by 1851 from the earlier Strabane barony.

 List of settlements

 Below is a list of the main settlements in Strabane Upper: